waynegramlich/Fab/docs/Node.md

 There are three operations:
 * FabSteps(): This is the initalizer.
 * activate(): This method is used to activate a .stp file for reading and/or writing.
-* flush_stales(): This method is used to previous .stp files that are now longer used.
+* flush_stales(): This method is used to remove previous .stp files that are now longer used.

 ### <a name="node----scan"></a>4.1 `FabSteps.`scan():